The Quest for the Best Beaches in Sardinia

 Cala Mariolu

-Last but not least is Cala Mariolu, often considered one of the most beautiful beaches in all of Sardinia.
+Last but not least is Cala Mariolu, often considered one of the most beautiful in all of Sardinian beaches.
 This small cove is surrounded by dramatic cliffs and crystal-clear water.
 While it can be difficult to access (there’s no road leading directly to the beach), the breathtaking views are more than worth it.

 If that is still not enough beaches, these are also great: